Skip to main content

 Technical Analysis

-CVE-2025-12099 is a vulnerability classified under CWE-502 (Deserialization of Untrusted Data) found in the Academy LMS – WordPress LMS Plugin for Complete eLearning Solution.
-The flaw exists in all versions up to and including 3.3.8, specifically within the 'import_all_courses' function, which improperly deserializes untrusted input.
-This unsafe deserialization allows an authenticated attacker with administrator privileges to inject a crafted PHP object.
-However, the vulnerability's impact depends on the presence of a Property Oriented Programming (POP) gadget chain in other installed plugins or themes, as the vulnerable plugin itself does not contain a POP chain.
-If such a chain exists, the attacker can leverage it to perform malicious actions such as arbitrary file deletion, sensitive data retrieval, or remote code execution.
-The vulnerability requires no user interaction but does require high privileges (administrator).
-The CVSS 3.1 score of 7.2 reflects a high severity due to network attack vector, low attack complexity, and high impact on confidentiality, integrity, and availability.
-No public exploits are known at this time, but the risk is significant in environments where multiple plugins/themes coexist, increasing the likelihood of POP chains.
-The vulnerability was published on November 8, 2025, and no patches are currently linked, indicating the need for vigilance and proactive mitigation by administrators.
+CVE-2025-12099 is a vulnerability classified under CWE-502 (Deserialization of Untrusted Data) found in the Academy LMS WordPress plugin, a popular eLearning solution.
+The flaw exists in the 'import_all_courses' function, which deserializes PHP objects from untrusted input without sufficient validation.
+This unsafe deserialization allows an authenticated user with administrator privileges to inject crafted PHP objects.
+However, exploitation depends on the presence of a gadget POP (Property Oriented Programming) chain in other installed plugins or themes, which can be leveraged to perform malicious actions such as arbitrary file deletion, sensitive data extraction, or remote code execution.
+The vulnerability does not require user interaction beyond admin authentication and has a CVSS 3.1 base score of 7.2, reflecting its high impact and low attack complexity.
+No known exploits are currently in the wild, but the risk is significant due to the potential for severe consequences if exploited.
+The vulnerability affects all versions up to and including 3.3.8 of the plugin.
+Since the vulnerability requires a POP chain, the overall risk depends on the environment's plugin/theme ecosystem.
+The vulnerability was published on November 8, 2025, and no official patches or updates were linked at the time of reporting.

 Potential Impact